 ANZ removes membership fee from KiwiSaver funds

-ANZ, one of New Zealand’s leading banking and financial services groups, is to cut the $18 membership fee from its KiwiSaver funds in the latest fee reduction move announced today.
-The industry, which is the largest KiwiSaver provider managing $35 billion on behalf of their 650,000 KiwiSaver customers, will also reduce their management fees on its conservative funds and conservative, balanced funds by 0.22 percentage points and 0.15 percentage points respectively.
+ANZ, one of New Zealand’s leading banking and financial services group, is to cut the $18 membership fee from its KiwiSaver funds in the latest fee reduction move announced today.
+The industry, which is the largest KiwiSaver provider managing $35 billion on behalf of their 650,000 KiwiSaver customers, will also reduce their management fees on its conservative funds and conservative balanced funds by 0.22 percentage points and 0.15 percentage points respectively.

 A report by the Financial Markets Authority revealed KiwiSaver providers collectively earned $650.3 million in fees in the year to March 31 – a 21% rise on the previous year – after strong investment returns boosted funds under management to $81.6 billion.